checklist/checklist-support/docs/mobile/checklist/task.md

 {:toc}
 </details>

-To make changes to a task you can: check the checkbox, click to edit the task name or trigger additional actions by opening the task menu or swiping the task.
+To make changes to a task you can: check the checkbox, click to edit the task name, or trigger additional actions by opening the task menu or swiping the task.

 Swipe: You can swipe tasks left or right to reveal more actions: